 Establishing a New EventSource for OMA Push Events

-Upon successful creation of a new EventSource object for OMA Push, User Agents MUST begin delivery of OMA Push message events to the EventSource object, delivering all incoming OMA Push events that are received.

 The OMA Push Client functionality is assumed to be pre-configured in the device to establish connections over the supported bearers (e.g. OTA-WSP/SMS, OTA-WSP/IP, OTA-HTTP, OTA-SIP, etc) either through OMA Device Management or device-specific configuration mechanisms.

 Below is an example of how an application can create a new EventSource for OMA Push events using the Push API.
-In this example, the application ignores any messages of content type other than Service Indication.
-Similar techniques can be used to filter incoming messages based upon the value of other message headers, e.g. X-Wap-Initiator-URI or X-Wap-Application-Id.
+In this example, the application requests delivery of Service Indication messages only, and uses application logic to ignore all message except those from the expected source Push Initiator, using the X-Wap-Initiator-URI header.